bocajthomas/SnapEnhance-Readme-/README.md

 Although using this in an unrooted enviroment using something like `LSPatch` should be working fine, it is not recommended to do so, use at your own risk!

-1. Install the module APK from either this [Github repo](https://github.com/rhunk/SnapEnhance/releases) or the [LSPosed repo](https://modules.lsposed.org/module/me.rhunk.snapenhance)
+1. Install the module APK from this [Github repo](https://github.com/bocajthomas/SE-Extended/releases)
 2. Turn on the module in `LSPosed` and make sure Snapchat is in scope
 3. Force Stop Snapchat
 4. Open the menu by clicking the [Settings Gear Icon](https://i.imgur.com/2grm8li.png)

 ## Download
-To Download the latest stable release, please visit the [Releases](https://github.com/rhunk/SnapEnhance/releases) page.<br/>
+To Download the latest stable release, please visit the [Releases](https://github.com/bocajthomas/SE-Extended/releases) page.<br/>
-You can also download the latest debug build from the [Actions](https://github.com/rhunk/SnapEnhance/actions) section.<br/>
+You can also download the latest debug build from the [Actions](https://github.com/bocajthomas/SE-Extended/actions/workflows/debug.yml) section.<br/>
 We no longer offer official `LSPatch` binaries for obvious reasons.
 However, you're welcome to patch them yourself, as they should theoretically work without any issues.

 ## Main Features